SSS Contribution Table 2025: Monthly Rate for Members

 This means that for members earning more than this amount, their contributions will be capped at this level.

-This adjustment warrants that even those with lower salaries contribute a fair amount to the SSS, which in turn supports their future benefits.
+This adjustment ascertains that even those with lower salaries contribute a fair amount to the SSS, which in turn supports their future benefits.

 The employer deducts the employee’s share from their salary and adds their share before remitting the total to the SSS.